aws/aws-secretsmanager-jdbc/README.md

 drivers.region= #The region to use.
 ```

 If this driver is running on EKS, the library could pick up the credentials of the node it is running on instead of the service account role ([issue](https://github.com/aws/aws-secretsmanager-jdbc/issues/55)).
-To address this, add version `1` of `com.amazonaws:aws-java-sdk-sts` to your Gradle/Maven project file as a dependency.
+To address this, add version `2` of `software.amazon.awssdk:sts` to your Gradle/Maven project file as a dependency.